MetOffice/simulation-systems/source/WorkingPractices/tickets.rst

 Owner
 -----
 Set yourself to be the owner of the ticket.
-Alternatively, with prior agreement you can set it to be any user of the SRS.
+Alternatively, with prior agreement, you can set it to be any user of the SRS.

 .. warning::
   Do not leave the Owner box as ``<default>``.
 This will often result in